cern-eos/eos/doc/releases/beryl-release.rst

 - fix documentation of attributes for max/minsize in 'attr help'
 - fix sealing of empty checksum FMD info
 - fix double mapping of propfind requests
+- enable re-entrant https mapping as required by HTTPS Webdav gateways

 New Features
 ------------